testingbot/codeception-testingbot/README.md

 ## Notes
 * You can view your test results on the [TestingBot dashboard](https://testingbot.com/members)
 * To test on a different set of browsers, check out our [platform configurator](https://testingbot.com/support/getting-started/browsers.html)
-* You can export the environment variables for the Key and Secret of your TestingBot account
+* You can also export the environment variables for the Key and Secret of your TestingBot account.

   ```
   export TB_KEY=<testingbot-key> &&
   export TB_SECRET=<testingbot-secret>
   ```

+## Extension
+By default, the [TestingBot CodeCeption extension](https://github.com/testingbot/codeception-extension) is enabled in this example.
+You can see this in the `codeception.yml` file (category extensions)

 ## Additional Resources
 * [Documentation for writing Automated test scripts in PHP](https://testingbot.com/support/getting-started/php.html)